9 of the Best Wilderness Movies

 Big screen films can evoke many emotions, such as excitement, anticipation, poignancy and longing, or a mix of all of these.
 But we think some of the best movies are the ones that inspire you to go out and do something different.
 Here we reveal 9 of the best films to motivate you to get into the wilderness – or think about going to wilder places.

-Again sparked by personal tragedy and troubles, this film tells the story of a woman’s 1,100-mile solo hike.
-The woman is played by Reese Witherspoon, who sets out to walk the Pacific Crest Trail in America.
+Again sparked by personal tragedy and troubles, this film tells the story of a woman’s 1,100-mile solo hike Cheryl Strayed, played by Reese Witherspoon, sets out to walk the Pacific Crest Trail in America.
 The tale is of self-discovery and healing while also revealing the benefits of being surrounded by the stunning natural beauty of the PCT.

 A Walk in the Woods